Your Waco, TX, Workers’ Comp Lawyers

 Many workers who are injured on the job don’t know where to turn for help.
-At Lorenz & Lorenz, LLP, we fight to secure all of your income benefits and get you quality medical care.
+At Lorenz & Lorenz, PLLC, we fight to secure all of your income benefits and get you quality medical care.
 With over 20 years’ experience, our work injury lawyers have what it takes to resolve your case as successfully and quickly as possible.

 Filing for workers’ compensation in Texas can be much more complex than you think.
 Even when the insurance company agrees to pay, your benefit check might be much lower than you deserve.
 Our experienced Waco workers’ compensation attorneys are here to help.
 We offer a free case review to every client.
 Call our law office today to learn more about protecting your rights.

 Our Seasoned Waco Workers’ Compensation Attorneys Fight to Get Fair Benefits for Injured Workers